ryparker/Awesome-List/README.md

 - [Levels.fyi](https://levels.fyi/) - Compare big tech salaries across companies and positions.
 They also offer paid negotiation coaching with ex-recruiters that will help you get the best possible offer.
 I purchased 3 sessions and they helped me improve my offer by about 30%.
 I highly recommend paying for this if you're interviewing at a big tech company.
 - [PayScale](https://www.payscale.com/) - Gain the insights and confidence to get pay right with relevant, validated salary data and industry-leading, AI-powered compensation software.
+- [Angel](https://angel.co/jobs) - Angel is a platform for hiring and connecting with top tech talent.

 ---

+## 🧑‍🎓 Interview Prep

+- [Techie Delight](https://www.techiedelight.com/) - Whiteboard interview prep.
+Practice solving real interview problems using search algorithms, data structures, and other techniques.
+- [Algo Monster](https://algo.monster/) - Similar to Techie Delight but with different questions and approaches.
+- [Big-O Cheat Sheet](https://www.bigocheatsheet.com/) - A cheat sheet to help you calculate time complexity.
+- [LeetCode](https://leetcode.com/) - I think LeetCode is a bit overrated but it's a great place to practice coding interview questions.
+Just don't spend all day here.

 ## 🕷️ Bug Bounties